 There are numerous private universities across the United States that hold to the same values that Maryn posts about on Twitter and it is reasonable to assume that such schools would have welcomed her with open arms and financial aid.
 When asked why she did not just choose to attend a school that aligned with her values rather than the ‘hateful conservaphobia’ of SUSC Maryn rolled her eyes and answered:

 “Here’s the thing.
 Who’s usually paying for college?
 The parents.
 So who gets the biggest say in where a kid goes to college?
 That’s right.
 The parents.”

 She went on to explain that her parents could not afford to send her to a private university and that even if they could, they were adamantly against the strict morals of such places.

-Already, over 93 individuals of the 80,000 that make up the SU of C student body, have signed this petition.
+Already, over 93 of the 80,000 students that make up the SUSC student body, have signed this petition.
 Of these, nearly 17% have acknowledged reading the document and claim to possess a general idea of its contents.

-“Yeah, I read it,” said Kale McBirkenstocks, super-senior undecided major.
+“Yeah, I read it,” said Kale McBirkenstocks, undecided super-senior.
 “I oppose phobias of all kinds and it would have been against my clinically-diagnosed phobia-phobia to not sign this petition.”